appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/create-drill-down-view.md

    ```jsx
    {{passenger_details.setVisibility(true)}}
    ```
-## Create drill down view using table
+## Create drilldown view using table

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>
   <iframe src="https://demo.arcade.software/GLKZDBsFGuVbvA0zbuEJ?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style={{ position: "absolute", top: "0", left: "0", width: "100%", height: "100%", colorScheme: "light" }} title="Appsmith | Connect Data">
   </iframe>
 </div>

-To create a data drill down view using a Table widget, follow these steps:
+To create a data drilldown view using a Table widget, follow these steps:
 1. Drag and drop a Table widget on to the canvas.
 2. Set the **Table data** property of the widget in the property pane to bind data using the following code:
    ```jsx